scythemenace/Float/README.md

 # Float: A Simple Banking Web Application Simulator

-Float is a secure and user-friendly banking web application simulator that allows users to perform financial transactions, manage profiles, and experience seamless authentication.
+Float is a banking web application simulator that allows users to perform financial transactions, manage profiles, and experience seamless authentication.
 Designed with data integrity and performance in mind, Float offers a robust platform for simulating banking activities.

 ---